logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/advanced_data_validation.md

 In this setup, Hopsworks will abort inserting a DataFrame that does not successfully fullfill all expectations in the attached Expectation Suite.
 This ensures data quality standards are upheld for every insertion and provide downstream users with strong guarantees.

-#### Avoid Data Loss on Backfill jobs
+#### Avoid Data Loss on materialization jobs

-Aborting insertions of DataFrames which do not satisfy the data quality standards can lead to data loss in your backfill job.
+Aborting insertions of DataFrames which do not satisfy the data quality standards can lead to data loss in your materialization job.
 To avoid such loss we recommend creating a duplicate Feature Group with the same Expectation Suite in `"ALWAYS"` mode which will hold the rejected data.

 ```python3
 job, report = fg_prod.insert(df)